Vertigo: Causes, Symptoms and Treatment

 Treatment for Vertigo

-Treatment must cater to the specific cause of vertigo.
-A physical examination to determine the cause will include neurological, cardiovascular, eye and ear examinations (Dommaraju & Perera 2016).
+Treatment must address the specific cause of vertigo.
+A physical examination to determine the cause will include neurological, cardiovascular, eye, and ear examinations (Dommaraju & Perera 2016).

 Treatment options include: